betaflight/betaflight/docs/Installation.md

 ## Backup process

-disconnect main power, connect to cli via USB/FTDI.
+disconnect main power, connect to CLI via USB/FTDI.

-dump using cli
+dump using CLI

 `rate profile 0`
 `profile 0`
 `dump`

-dump profiles using cli if you use them
+dump profiles using CLI if you use them

 `profile 1`
 `dump profile`